Sleepovers (novel): Plot

-Production
+Publication

 An updated version of the paperback edition was released on 13 March 2008, published by Young Corgi.
 Wilson enjoyed writing about the five sleepovers in the book and found it fun to pick a different theme for each one.
 Wilson called Emily a really "sweet girl" but opined that Chloe was "seriously scary" and very horrible to Daisy despite appearing like "butter wouldn't melt in her mouth".
 She believed that most people knew a girl like Chloe in their lives.
-Wilson initially considered Sleepovers one of her minor works, but over the years after its release, she began realising its popularity when she would ask fans which of her books were their favourites; Wilson believed this popularity was due to the themes of sleepovers, friendships and "friendships betrayed" that take place in the story.
+Wilson initially considered Sleepovers one of her minor works, but over the years after its release, she began to realise its popularity when she asked fans which of her books were their favourites; Wilson believed this popularity was due to the themes of sleepovers, friendships and "friendships betrayed" that take place in the story.

-Sequel
+Sequels

 A sequel, The Best Sleepover in the World, was published in 2023, although this book was illustrated by Rachael Dean.
-The sequel takes place a few months after Sleepovers but is set in the time it was published.
+The sequel takes place a few months after Sleepovers, but is set in the time it was published.
 Wilson explained that she decided to write a sequel after she found out that Sleepovers was one of her steadiest selling books.
 Wilson developed Lily's character in the novel by giving her her own best friend and showing her communicating using Makaton.
 Wilson also tried to showcase Lily's sense of humour, which Wilson believed did not come across in the prequel.

+A third novel in the Sleepover series, The Seaside Sleepover, authored by Wilson and illustrated by Dean, was released in 2025.